VIN and PPSR check for a used car in Queensland

 How Much Does a VIN Check Cost in QLD?

-A PPSR VIN check costs $2.00 - that's it.
+A PPSR VIN check costs $2.00.
+That's it.
 This is the official government fee.

-Be wary of third-party website charging $10, $20, or even $35 for the same check.
+Be wary of third-party websites charging $10, $20, or even $35 for the same check.
 They're simply taking your money to run the $2 PPSR search for you.
 While some offer extra features like email delivery or PDF reports, the core information is identical.

 The only official PPSR website is ppsr.gov.au

-How to Do a VIN Check in QLD (Step-by-Step)
+How to Do a $2 VIN Check in QLD (Step-by-Step)

 Step 1: Find the VIN